-Starting October 1st, 2022 the SW MT Flood Relief Fund has transitioned to a 2nd phase of funding to address the unique needs of each community in Park County following the flood.
+Starting in October 2022, the SW MT Flood Relief Fund transitioned to Phase II to address the unique needs of each community in Park County following the flood.
+These priority areas included:

-Economic Relief to North Yellowstone Communities- The SW MT Flood Relief Fund has partnered with the Yellowstone Community Fund to provide critical funding to help the communities surrounding Gardiner, Cooke City, Silver Gate, and Mammoth, WY.
-For more information and to apply visit: www.yellowstonecommunityfund.org or call (406) 587-2194.
+Economic Relief to North Yellowstone Communities- The SW MT Flood Relief Fund partnered with the Yellowstone Community Fund to provide critical funding to help the communities surrounding Gardiner, Cooke City, Silver Gate, and Mammoth, WY.

-Nonprofit Relief and Resiliency Grants- Local nonprofits will continue to play a role in the long-term relief and resiliency of our community for years to come.
-Nonprofits serving those impacted by the flood are encouraged to apply.
-For more information and to apply, visit: https://find.pccf-montana.org/Flood2022
+Nonprofit Relief and Resiliency Grants- Local nonprofits continue to play a role in the long-term relief and resiliency of our community for years to come.
+A series of specific grants were awarded to nonprofits serving those impacted by the flood.

 Severe Flood Damage- Many in Park County experienced physical damage to their home, business, or nonprofit from rising water.
-Case managers are working with previous applicants to identify increased needs.
-Currently, the fund is not accepting new applications for flood damage.
+Case managers worked with previous applicants to identify those with increased needs.

 For questions about the SW MT Flood Relief Fund: visit: pccf-montana.org, greatergallatinuntitedway.org, or yellowstonecommunityfund.org.
 Call: 406-587-2194.
 Email: firstname.lastname@example.org